 - If you had an unlimited budget, what is the first improvement you would make?

 - What is one thing you would change about the current operations of your business and/or team?

 In the questions above, your role is to carefully listen and pinpoint the issues that your solution specifically can solve.
 And when you present your solution, your response should be tailored around what the prospect said.

-Always make sure to rephrase what the prospect said to make this clear, for example: “X will help save you hours per day” vs. “You mentioned you waste hours per day logging information, well X will reduce that by Y.”
+To clearly convey that you were actively listening, rephrase what the prospect said.
+For example: “X will help save you hours per day” vs. “You mentioned you waste hours per day logging information, well X will reduce that by Y.”

 Align Sales and Marketing Data